82 W. Main Street Northborough, MA 01532

 Sleep Apnea Northborough, MA

 Millions of Americans snore for a variety of reasons.
 In some cases, simple lifestyle changes can prevent or lessen snoring.
-These remedies include sleeping on your side instead of on your back, avoiding alcohol and sedatives at bedtime, and maintaining healthy body weight.
+These remedies include sleeping on your side instead of on your back, avoiding alcohol and sedatives at bedtime, and maintaining a healthy body weight.

-For others, snoring is an indication of a more serious sleep disorder known as sleep apnea.
-Those who suffer from obstructive sleep apnea (OSA) actually stop breathing repeatedly during their sleep because of a blockage in the airway.
 Generally, blockage is caused by a collapse of the soft tissue in the back of the mouth or throat.
 Dr. Robert Gauthier treats snoring and sleep apnea as a health concern in Northborough, MA.
 He can provide oral appliances for patients with mild to moderate sleep apnea.

 treatment for sleep apnea and snoring northborough ma